Department of Instructional Services

 How do I receive course accommodations?

-Make an appointment with your DC.
-Be prepared to provide up to date documentation to the DC to support you request.
-Disability records are not automatically forwarded to the college.
-If you qualify for an accommodation plan, your DC will work with you to make sure that you obtain appropriate course accommodations.
-Remember You must ask for an accommodation plan.
-It will not be provided automatically.
-If you have any questions about your eligibility, ask the DC.
+Students must provide current documentation from an appropriate licensed professional.
+If you qualify for an accommodation plan, the Disabilities Coordinator will work with you to make sure that you obtain appropriate course accommodations.
+NOTE it is your responsibility to contact the Disabilities Coordinator for an accommodation plan each term , it will not be provided automatically.
+If you have any questions about your eligibility, ask the Disabilities Coordinator.

 What documentation must I provide if I have a learning disability?